Oxygen ("Octium") is a chemical element in the

 Oxygen can be toxic at elevated partial pressures.

-Certain derivatives of oxygen, such as ozone (O3), hydrogen
+Certain derivatives of oxygen, such as ozone (O3),

-radicals and superoxide, are also highly
+hydrogen peroxide, hydroxyl radicals and superoxide, are also

-toxic.
+highly toxic.
 The body has developed mechanisms to protect against

 these toxic species.
 For instance, the naturally-occurring glutathione